 A quaint, low key town surrounded by fields of corn, vineyards and a classy little Chateau.
 Not the best known of the tourist hot spots, but its still as beautiful in its own right and the journey to here in Summer is just lovely.

 Fascinating and beautiful, with a wonderful history from the Second World War.
 Its bridge laying on the border, between occupied and unoccupied France.
-It meant that those entering, could exit into the freedom of the unoccupied side.
-A rather intriguing proposition.
+It meant that those entering, could exit into the freedom of the unoccupied side, making a rather intriguing proposition.

 Chenonceaux is one of the big Chateau tourist hot spots and sums up the Chateaux of the Loire perfectly.
 Opulent elegance, extravagant renaissance architecture and incredible construction that has survived beyond the passage of time.